ILIAS-eLearning/ILIAS/components/ILIAS/Component/docs/component-bootstrap-migration.md

   - a) the other component is unmigrated and needs a compatibility layer for the new system
   - b) the component being migrated was already touched during the migration of another and it contains a compatibility layer already.
 Now you can amend the usage inside the other component and drop the layer if it was the only usage.
-  - c) there are scalar dependencies, like an object-id (as `int`) passed to the consturctor.
+  - c) there are scalar dependencies, like an object-id (as `int`) passed to the constructor.
 The new system does not support such trivial wiring, it needs to be remodeled and put behind an abstraction layer.
 This layer potentially needs implementation in another component than yours.
 The chapter on established patterns will tell you more about it.
 - Your component entry points: because there is a new way of doing things, you will need to migrate your endpoints as